mawall7/ChatBasicApp/README.md

+- Main purpose was to make a backend project that included testing of asyncronous methods.
-- One purpose of this project was to explore implementations of socket in a local chat application.
+- Another purpose of this project was to explore implementations of socket in a local chat application,
+- the project should be able to be integrated with a UI frontend of choice like (like WPF/ MAUI) or default to console.

 The things that has to be handled are
 - receiving messages from the socket through TCP protocoll.